feperrella/Integrate-Elementor-Form-with-Mailster/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Simple Integrate Elementor Form With Mailster.
-Includes default Mailster fields: Email, First Name, Last Name.
-Segmented Mailster List ID's with comma.
-Double Opt-in.
+Easiest way to integrate Elementor Pro Forms with Mailster Newsletter.
+Includes: custom fields selection, Mailster list selections, double opt-in and update profile option.

 == Description ==
 The Integrate Elementor Form With Mailster is intended as a simple integration for the Elementor Pro Forms to subscribe direclty to Mailster Lists whithout any code.

-Now you can add all custom fields created in Mailster and sincronize through the elementor field ID, take care in changing all ID's to different names.
-The list selection is better also with Select2 functionality, making it easy to select which lists you want to add the subscriber.
+Now you can add all custom fields created in Mailster and sincronize through the elementor form field ID, take care in changing all ID's to different names.
+The list selection is better with Select2 functionality, making it easy to choose which lists you want to add the subscribers.

-You have the option to Enable/Disable the Double Opt-in (enabled by default), and to Overwrite or not, if the users already exists in the Mailster List.
+You have the option to Enable/Disable the Double Opt-in (enabled by default), and to Overwrite or not, if the users already exists in the Mailster list.

-= Intended upgrades =
-* Easier list selection
-* Custom Fields

 == Installation ==
 Send the plugin files to the folder wp-content/plugins, or install it using WordPress Plugins.